top of page

 B i o g r a p h y

-Rey Fernandez Jr is a Cuban-American composer, orchestrator, and producer for movies and video games.
+Rey Fernandez Jr is a Cuban-American composer, conductor and orchestrator for movies and video games.

 Rey grew up in Mexico surrounded by music; from an early age, he began studying violin, piano, and trumpet at the prestigious music school El Conservatorio de Las Rosas (The Conservatory of Roses) in Morelia, Mexico.
 While in primary school, he was also a member of Los Niños Cantores de Morelia (The Boys Choir of Morelia) from 1998 to 2005.
 He eventually relocated to the United States and studied audio engineering and music production at Miami International University of Art & Design (The Art Institutes), while he was also tutored in music composition and song arrangement by music producer and guitarist Narciso Valdes.